expo/expo/docs/versions/v26.0.0/expokit/detach.md

 in Expo, other users won't be able to run those features of your app with the main Expo app.
 You'll need to distribute the native project yourself.

 >  **Note:** `detach` is currently an alpha feature and you may run into issues.
-Your project must be running Expo SDK 16.0.0 or newer to detach.
 Proceed at your own risk and please reach out to us with any feedback or issues you encounter.

 ### 1. Install exp